beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 - The payment for a transaction can either be collected by a BAP or a BPP.
 It is represented by the payment.collected_by parameter in the on_init response.
 - The status of the payment is represented by payment.status field.
 - Payment type is represented by payment.type field.
-It indicates the stag in the order lifecycle when the payment has to be completed.
+It indicates the stage in the order lifecycle when the payment has to be completed.
+Example values are:
+  - PRE-ORDER: Payment is expected before the order is even confirmed.
+  - PRE-FULFILMENT: Payment is made after order confirmation, but before fulfillment begins.
+  - POST-ORDER: Payment happens immediately after placing the order.
+  - POST-FULFILMENT: Payment is made after the order has been fulfilled
 - The details of the payment is represented by the payment.params object.
 It contains amount and currency fields.
 - transaction_id is unused until the payment has been completed.
 It is used to provide the proof of payment from a BAP to a BPP.
 - There are 2 ways to represent where the payment need to be done.
 It can either be the bank details under payment.params object or the payment.url field.